 G.3.1.
 Draw points, lines, line segments, rays, angles (right, acute, obtuse), and perpendicular and parallel lines.
 Identify these in two-dimensional figures.
-(4.G.1)
+(CCSS 4.G.A.1 or 4.G.1)

 Classify two-dimensional figures into categories based on their properties.